SuganyaAK/tech-writing/README.md

 **Deposit vs Mint**:

-- deposit(): You specify how many assets you want to deposit, and the vault calculates how many shares to give you
+- **deposit()**: You specify how many assets you want to deposit, and the vault calculates how many shares to give you.
-- mint(): You specify how many shares you want to receive, and the vault calculates how many assets you need to deposit
+- **mint()**: You specify how many shares you want to receive, and the vault calculates how many assets you need to deposit.

 **Withdraw vs Redeem**:

-- withdraw(): You specify how many assets you want to receive, and the vault calculates how many shares to burn
+- **withdraw()**: You specify how many assets you want to receive, and the vault calculates how many shares to burn.
-- redeem(): You specify how many shares you want to burn, and the vault calculates how many assets to give you
+- **redeem()**: You specify how many shares you want to burn, and the vault calculates how many assets to give you.

 ## ERC-4626 Events